 According to the Private Education Law, prior to its amendment on November 7, 2016, the sponsor of a private school may elect to require reasonable returns.
 A sponsor that requires reasonable returns can receive dividends after deducting relevant payments to statutory reserves, and a sponsor that does not require reasonable returns cannot receive dividends from the private school.
 The amended law abolished such distinction.
 According to the amended Private Education Law, private schools can be established as non-profit or for-profit entities.
 Sponsors of for-profit schools may obtain operating profits, while sponsors of non-profit schools may not.
 Existing private schools must re-register as either non-profit school or for-profit schools.
 However, the amended Private Education Law remains silent on the specific measures for the re-registration process, which, according to the amended law, will be regulated by the corresponding laws and regulations promulgated by local authorities.
-As of the date of this annual report, no such local regulations have been promulgated.
+As of the date of this annual report, some local regulations have promulgated regulations requiring non-academic after-school tutoring institutions to complete such registration within a certain period of time, otherwise they will face penalties such as refunding fees and suspending operations.